Housing rental payments

-Analysis of the weekly housing rental payments of households in Skye compared to Frankston City shows that there was a larger proportion of households paying high rental payments ($400 per week or more), and a smaller proportion of households with low rental payments (less than $150 per week).
+Analysis of the weekly housing rental payments of households in Skye compared to Frankston City shows that there was a smaller proportion of households paying high rental payments ($450 per week or more), as well as a smaller proportion of households with low rental payments (less than $250 per week).

 The major differences between the housing rental payments of Skye and Frankston City were: